Easiest Way To Fail In SaaS

 • Your research confirms that customers have a specific desire for exactly what you’re providing

-• That you know who your customers are
+• You know who your customers are:

 • And that you know how to reach them and what to say